Choose another writer in this calendar:

 shut

 up in a glass-box and compose there a whole book.
-Creasey's
+His

 extraordinary productivity brought him

 continued writing six thousand words a day.
 Normally Creasey wrote in longhand on specially ruled paper.
-Usually it took ten days before he had completed the first draft, but he could write two books in a week and still spend half a day playing cricket.
-Before sending the work to the publisher, it was revised several times.
-At one point of his career, Creasey employed an Inland Revenue official to read the manuscript with a critical eye and put his comments in the margin.
+Usually it took ten days before he had completed the first draft, but he could pour out two books in a week and still spend half a day playing cricket.
+Before sending the text to the publisher, it was revised several times.
+Creasey employed an Inland Revenue official to read the manuscript with a critical eye and put his comments in the margin.
 The manuscript and the criticism went then to a second reader, a housewife, who was a part-time magazine editor.
 After these preliminaries Creasey finished the final version.
 Reportedly Creasey was able to put on paper 7,000-10,000 words a day with a special typewriter, which was equipped with three extra keys.
-With its help, it took him only six to nine days to finish a book.
+This invention enabled him to finish a book within six to nine days.
 "Occasionally I find that a new plot is becoming a

 little vague because I am concentrating on too many at once," he once